 lyrics to "We Shall Overcome."
 He fought for unions and for the common working

 man — and woman (since he also advocated equality among the sexes).
 Check out his song "I'm Gonna Be an Engineer" on our homepage virtual iPod (below, right column).
+And think about the stories that women are able to tell.
 Last, Seeger traveled the world, recording and archiving world music like no one had ever done

 For these actions he was branded a Communist and